 The minor in Jewish Studies allows students to explore 3,000 years of Jewish history, culture, and religion from a variety of disciplinary perspectives.
-Administered by the Elie Wiesel Center for Judaic Studies (EWCJS), our program brings together internationally renowned faculty from more than 10 departments, including Anthropology, Modern Languages & Comparative Literature, History, and Religion.
+Administered by the Elie Wiesel Center for Jewish Studies (EWCJS), our program brings together internationally renowned faculty from more than 10 departments, including Archaeology, History, Religion, and World Languages & Literatures.
 Whether concentrating on ancient Judaism or modern Israel, on mysticism or Jewish gender roles, our minors benefit from small classes and dedicated teachers.
-With a focus on writing, research, and critical inquiry, the Jewish Studies minor prepares students for careers in education, law, business, international relations, the health professions, and journalism.
+With a focus on writing, research, critical inquiry, and inter-cultural literacy, the Jewish Studies minor prepares students for careers in education, law, business, international relations, the health professions, and journalism.
 Students minoring in Jewish Studies are encouraged to apply to the Elie Wiesel Center for financial aid.

 For an advising appointment, please write to the director of the EWCJS at firstname.lastname@example.org, or call us at 617-353-8096.

 Six 4-credit courses are required for the minor, with a grade of C or higher:

 - CAS RN 216 (Judaism) is required of all minors

 The remaining five courses, chosen in consultation with an EWCJS advisor, may include: